Community Information Bulletin

 Community Events

-On Saturday, August 8, 2025, YCSO Deputies Alvarez, Meza and Public Information Officer Tania Pavlak participated in the 5K run/walk event, they hosted a refreshment booth to connect with the community and answer questions.
+On Saturday, September 13, 2025, the YCSO participated in the 9-11 Heroes Run with a 5K run/walk, an information booth with refreshments, and the bearcat armored vehicle.
 This event was organized by the Travis Manion Foundation and took place at the Pacific Avenue Athletic Complex.

 Administration Bureau